ece-student/Team-16/docs/lab1/lab1.md

  * After exiting the center of the square, the loop controls the robot to travel in a square.

 At first, the robot was making a triangle, but after tuning the timing of the turns we got the robot to make more of the square.
 However, with our current implementation the “square” rotates.

+In our implementation of the robot, we kept track of the "angle" for each of the servo motors.
+To go in either the forward or the backwards direction, the servo "angles" must be in opposite directions from the 90-degree center.
+For example to go forward, the right servo angle is 180-degrees while the left servo angle is 0-degrees.
+This is because the servo motors are not oriented in the same direction.
+To turn left, we set the servo "angle" to 0-degrees for motors.
+The angle of the turn was determined by how long the robot is in the turning state.
+To get about a 90-degree turning angle, we set the delay to 600 milliseconds.

 See below for the demo!